0xced/xcproj/README.md

  * read-build-setting <build_setting>
      Evaluate a build setting and print its value.
 If the build setting does not exist, nothing is printed

+ * write-build-setting <build_setting> <value>
+     Assign a value to a build setting.
+If the build setting does not exist, it is added to the target

  * add-xcconfig <xcconfig_path>
      Add an xcconfig file to the project and base all configurations on it